 - Are there any regulatory limitations; solvent usage, environmental hazards?

-- Where are the prices of the final products going to be a few years down the road?
+- What are the prices of the final products going to be a few years down the road?

 Once those questions are answered, we can start evaluating the right technology to use.